osiam/vagrant/README.md

 You can become root with `$ sudo ...` without needing a password.
 If you ever really need passwords for some accounts, note that the default Vagrant settings are still working, i.e. `root:vagrant` and `vagrant:vagrant`.

+## Mail server

+You do not need to change anything if you like to send e-mails via the self-administration or administration.
+You can get the e-mails on pop3 port 10110.
+This is helpful if you like to register a user and want to activate him with the generated link which is sent with the e-mail.
+Here is an example how to get e-mails with telnet:

+Login to the greenmail server via telnet

+    $ telnet localhost 10110

+Use the e-mail address of the user

+    USER e-mail address e.g. hello@osiam.org
+    PASS e-mail address e.g. hello@osiam.org

+List all messages

+    LIST

+Show message with ID 1

+    RETR 1